hexa-org/policy/specs/IDQL-core-specification.md

 ### 4.6 Scopes

-Scopes are used to define variables which may be used in `conditions` and paths in `actions` and `objects`.
+Scopes are used to define variables which may be used in `conditions`, `actions` and/or an `object`.

 Scope variables may also be returned to applications instead of an allow/deny boolean response.
 How this is done is determined by the Policy Gateway.